bugzmanov/cleancode-critique/src/chapter_9.md

 }
 ```

-Again in modern language there is no need to create DSL as the language is powerful enough to make code concise and readable:
+Again in modern languages, like Scala

 ```scala
 @Test